Skip to main content

 Implementing proven systems and processes

-Quick-and-dirty patches become the accepted standard too often in Australian manufacturing.
+Quick-and-dirty patches become the accepted standard too often in manufacturing.
 Unfortunately, these patch fixes ultimately lead to lower reduced productivity and quality, whether it’s a production workaround, manual data entry, retrospective timesheets, or overpaying for last-minute material orders.